Youth Empowerment Platform (YEP) is a youth-orientated non-governmental

 Supporting the youth group with their leadership skills, strengthening their civic engagement, and ensuring they have the proper skills to thrive in their futures—not only will this aid young people in becoming leaders in their communities, but also inspire their peers to be more active members of society.

-YEP has been active for four years, and
+YEP has been active for seven years, and

 during this time, more than 50 activists have supported the mission and goals.